dr-morris-j/movie-recomendation-with-bert4rec/README.md

 # movie-recomendation-with-bert4rec

 ### About the model.
 This project is coded for the transformer-based model, Bert4Rec.
 Bert4Rec is similar to Bert for NLP because both are transformer-based.
-This one differs since it is a transformer network targeted at predicting "hidden", "masked", or `new`, movies from a user's history.
+This one differs since it is a transformer network targeted at predicting "hidden", "masked", or `new`, movies based on a user's history.
+In the notebook, `list_movies` represents the user's watch history.

-The edition in this notebook is untrained and, consequently, inaccurate, and hilarious.
+The edition of the model in this notebook is untrained, inaccurate, and hilarious.

 The complete dataset is available [here](https://grouplens.org/datasets/movielens/25m/).